Yes TV: Secondary affiliates (indieNET)

 Alongside the CTS O/A YES TV stations, the system sublicenses some of its commercial programs to other independent broadcasters in Ontario, British Columbia, and Newfoundland and Labrador.
 The arrangement was first referred to in advertising sales information as Net5, referring to the three Yes TV stations and two secondary affiliates: CHEK-DT and CJON-DT.
 Starting with the 2016-2017 broadcast season, Net5 rebranded as indieNET following the addition of CHCH-DT and CHNU-DT.

-ZoomerMedia and CHNU-DT have since withdrawn from indieNET.
+ZoomerMedia, owner of CHNU-DT, has since withdrawn from indieNET.
 The partnership continues with the remaining six stations.